mapbox/mapbox-gestures-android/README.md

 }
 ```

-To run the [sample code](#sample-code) on a device or emulator, include your [developer access token](https://www.mapbox.com/help/define-access-token/) in `developer-config.xml` found in the project.
+To run the specific Mapbox activity in this repo's test application, include your [developer access token](https://www.mapbox.com/help/define-access-token/) in the `developer-config.xml` file.
+An access token is not required to run this repo's test application.

 ## Getting Help